Andy Brickley: Professional

 Years later, Brickley said of his career, "My story is a good one.
-I was always a B team player growing up.
-A walk-on through college and I finally got an opportunity because I stayed with it.
+I was always a B team player growing up, a walk-on through college and I finally got an opportunity because I stayed with it.
 I was the NHL's version of Mr. Irrelevant and I happily played 13 years."
+Following his retirement Brickley has played in numerous charity games for Boston Bruins Alumni Hockey Team.